npcooley/SynExtend/README.md

                              Verbose = TRUE)
 ```

-A more self-contained example is maintained in this package's Bioconductor vignette, and can be found here: ...
+A more self-contained example is maintained in this package's Bioconductor vignette, and can be found [here](https://www.bioconductor.org/packages/release/bioc/html/SynExtend.html)

+SynExtend currently has an extensive TODO list that includes:
+1. Improving model performance for quickly identifying spuriously linked pairs.
+2. Parsing communities of predicted pairs.
+3. User friendly accessor functions to help with printing and plotting data.

+If users have specific requests I would love to incorporate them.

 ## Reporting Bugs and Errors

-Feel free to email me at npc19@pitt.edu, or submit bugs here on github.
+Feel free to email me at npc19@pitt.edu or submit issues here on github.